karatelabs/karate/karate-netty/README.md

 #### A perfect match !
 It is worth calling out *why* Karate on the 'other side of the fence' (*handling* HTTP requests instead of *making* them) - turns out to be remarkably effective, yet simple.

-* 'Native' support for expressing JSON and XML
+* 'Native' support for expressing JSON and XML payloads
+* [Embedded Expressions](https://github.com/intuit/karate#embedded-expressions) are perfect for those parts of the payload that need to be dynamic, and JS functions can be 'in-lined' into the JSON or XML
 * Manipulate or even transform payloads
 * Validate payloads, using a [simpler alternative to JSON schema](https://twitter.com/KarateDSL/status/878984854012022784) if needed
 * Karate is *all* about making HTTP calls, giving you the flexibility to call 'downstream' services if needed
 * In-memory JSON and JsonPath solves for ['state' and filtering](https://twitter.com/KarateDSL/status/946607931327266816) if needed
 * Mix custom JavaScript (or even Java code) if needed - for complex logic
 * Easily 'seed' data or switch environment / config on start
+* Read initial 'state' from a JSON file if needed

 If you think about it, all the above are *sufficient* to implement *any* micro-service.
 Karate's DSL syntax is *focused* on exactly these aspects, thus opening up interesting possibilities.
 It may be hard to believe that you can spin-up a 'usable' micro-service in minutes with Karate - but do try it and see !